phunware/maas-cme-android-sdk/README.md

 Overview
 -----------

-The MaaSCMS SDK allows developers to fetch and manage the various pieces of data in the Content Management System including containers, schemas, structure, and content.
-The CMS spans across your entire organization so different applications can potentially share the same content.
+The MaaSCME SDK allows developers to fetch and manage the various pieces of data in the Content Management System including containers, schemas, structure, and content.
+The CME spans across your entire organization so different applications can potentially share the same content.

 ### Container